from €40.00 p/adult

 After visiting the Cathedral follow head east.
 Calle Mayor, the Mayor Street, is full of palaces and houses from the past centuries.
 It will lead you to Plaza de la Villa, a place where ages of history of Madrid are represented by various styles of architecture, like the Gothic and Mudejar of the Lujanes House and the Renaissance of the Cisneros Palace.
 The most splendid building in this square is, however, Casa de la Villa.
 It was erected in the XVII century to house the Madrid Council and the prison.
-Two parallel entrances were design to enter independently: through one of them to the City Hall, and through the other to the cells where misbehaving citizens were retained!

 Continue your walk towards the east and you will get to Mercado de San Miguel, a very elegant marketplace from XIX century - it’s worth staying here for a while to savour some Spanish wine and tapas.
 Then you should enter another square: Plaza Mayor where the history of Madrid as a capital city began.
 It was in the 1561 when Spanish court was transferred from Toledo to Madrid.
 The construction of Plaza Mayor was ordered by King Filip III, as a new place for commerce and cultural performances like bullfights, theatre spectacles, religious ceremonies and the rituals of public penance (auto de fe) introduced by the Inquisition.
 The king watched all these events from the balcony of Casa de Panadería, the Bakery House.
 Its façade is decorated with the contemporary frescoes, so you certainly won’t miss it.